Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in Middle East

 Where is MERS-CoV a concern?

-Since 2012, more than 2,000 cases of infection with MERS-CoV have been reported including more than 710 deaths.
+Since 2012, more than 2200 cases of infection with MERS-CoV have been reported including at least 790 deaths.
 The following countries in the Middle East have reported cases of MERS-CoV: Bahrain, Iran, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, United Arab Emirates and Yemen.
 The majority of cases have been reported in Saudi Arabia.

 Several other countries have also reported cases in individuals who have travelled to the Middle East: Algeria, Austria, China (including Hong Kong), Egypt, France, Germany, Greece, Italy, Malaysia, the Netherlands, Philippines, South Korea, Thailand, Tunisia, Turkey, the United Kingdom and the United States.